 A Frontiers in Science lecture by Ernő Rubik, inventor of the Rubik's Cube

-In a rare public appearance, Ernő Rubik will give a public lecture, discussing a wide range of topics from design and architecture to the role of curiosity in the human condition, as well as four decades of the Rubik's Cube.
+In a rare public appearance, Ernő Rubik will give a public lecture, discussing a wide range of topics including design and architecture, the role of curiosity in the human condition, and his perspective on more than four decades of the Rubik's Cube.

 About the Speaker